-As promised, it’s the bonus post!
-We were asked for a blue version of our free dog treat labels for Hanukkah and decided to treat you to a Hanukkah tug toy DIY as well.
+As promised, by reader request we’re sharing a few dog-friendly Hanukkah ideas, and here’s the bonus DIY!
+We were asked for a blue version of our free dog treat labels for Hanukkah and decided to treat you to a bonus Hanukkah tug toy DIY.
 We love our furfriends of all shapes and spots, and it’s pawesome when you send us a request to create something special for your holidays and events that we might not be celebrating ourselves.
 Any excuse for extra toys and treats, really!
 Heheh.
 Woven fleece tugs are easy to make in any colour combo and a great way to DIY a holiday toy.
 Here’s our blue and white twisted double spiral DIY Hanukkah dog tug toy.

 Beautiful (Visible) Blue!

 No matter what the reason or season, did you know that blue is a great colour for dog toys?
-One of the things we learned while trying to support senior dog Oli with his declining vision is that dogs see colour very differently to humans.
+One of the things we learned while trying to support senior dog Oli with declining vision is that dogs see colour very differently to humans.
 Most dogs see on a spectrum of blue-yellow, unlike our human red-blue-green.
-That makes blue and/or yellow toys the dog version of “high-vis” fun.
+Blue and/or yellow are the dog version of “high-vis”.
 We even created a special high visibility dog tug toy.

 As noted in our dog vision post, our new knowledge won’t change most of the toys and other projects that you see here on the blog.
-Many of the toys we make are for special occasions and styled for a combination of doggy fun with human preferences, especially holiday or occasion toys.
-The toys we make (and buy) are usually more about the shape, texture, toughness, and other fun attributes than the actual colours of the toy.
+Many of the toys we make are for special occasions, styled for a combination of dog fun and human preferences, especially holiday or occasion toys.
+Dog toys we make (and buy) are usually more about the shape, texture, toughness, and other attributes than the colours of the toy.
 Our dogs love fun more than looks.
 Humphrey definitely enjoyed playing with his new blue tug toy, but he enjoys his tug time fun in any colour.

 Weaving a DIY Hanukkah Dog Tug Toy